irissky/tut5/README.md

     apt update
     apt install mongodb-org
     apt install screen
-    screen mongod [Press Ctrl+a followed by d to return to terminal]
+    screen mongod
     ```
     - If mongod screen exits instantly, then you have a problem.
-Do the following: `mkdir -p /data/db`, redo the `screen mongod` and press Ctrl+a followed by d to return to terminal.
+Do the following: `mkdir -p /data/db`, redo the `screen mongod` and **press Ctrl+a followed by d to return to terminal**.
 You are ready to run mongo CLI using $mongo.

-- git: `apt install git` and then clone the tut5 using the following commands.
+- **git**: install git and clone my tutorial
     ```
+    apt install git
     git clone https://irissky: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@github.com/irissky/tut5.git
     ```